NCERT Exemplar Class 12 Physics Solutions Chapter 13 Nuclei

 Answer:

-Answer: The answer is the option (b) electrostatic force between protons are repulsive
+The correct answer is the option (b) electrostatic force between protons are repulsive

 In a nuclear reactor, moderators slow down the neutrons which come out in a fission process.
 The moderator used to have light nuclei.
 Heavy nuclei will not serve the purpose because